HURT ON THE JOB? CALL HHR TODAY!

-Pennsylvania workers’ compensation laws are intended to provide injured workers with compensation for medical bills and lost wages while they cannot work.
-Workers’ compensation is a complex system devised by the federal government, which then has to conform to Pennsylvania state laws; benefits are paid by private insurance companies, the State Workers’ Insurance Fund, or self-insured employers.
-Complying with all stipulations involved can be a daunting task, especially for someone unfamiliar with the process of attaining benefits.
-Why would you risk your payments by trying to take on this arduous task yourself when you should be concentrating on healing?
+Pennsylvania workers’ compensation laws are intended to provide workers with compensation for medical bills and lost wages when they're injured at work.
+Applying for workers' comp benefits can become a job on its own, between gathering documents, calculating the cost of treatment, visiting doctors, and filling out form after form.
+Why would you risk your payments by trying to take on this task yourself when you should be recovering?
 Put our experience to work for you and avoid the pitfalls that can harm your claim.

-At Handler, Henning & Rosenberg, we've represented 1000s of injured workers.
-We have an experienced team of lawyers in-house to handle every aspect of your work comp claim.
+Handler, Henning & Rosenberg LLC has represented thousands of injured workers.
+We have an experienced team of lawyers in-house to handle every aspect of your workers' comp claim.
+Contact ustoday!

 Documenting Your Accident-Related Damages 101

 It is imperative after an injury on the job to seek medical attention immediately—not only to prevent your condition from becoming worse but also to allow a qualified doctor to document your injuries.
 For a claim of disability to be successful, medical records are vital, as are copies of all other associated documents such as correspondence, pay stubs, and receipts for out-of-pocket expenses.

 If possible, photograph your injuries, the scene where the accident occurred, the condition of any machinery or equipment involved in the incident, and any other factors that seem relevant.
 Also, keep a complete record of your interaction with any insurers who have or who may pay out benefits for your injuries.
 And remember: Time lost is evidence lost!
 The sooner you call our firm, the better.